Sleep Apnea Risk Calculator — Is Your Airway Silently Failing You?

 - Gottlieb DJ, Punjabi NM.
 Diagnosis and Management of Obstructive Sleep Apnea.
 JAMA.
 2020;323(14):1389–1400.

 The STOP-BANG calculator above takes 3 minutes.
-If your score is 3 or above, your sleep test may be fully covered by insurance following the 2024 CMS expansion.
-A diagnosis takes one night.
-Treatment works within weeks.
+If your score is 3 or above, many US insurers cover a home sleep test — check your specific plan.
+A diagnosis often takes just one night, and treatment can start working within weeks.